socialray/makahiki-ktuh/doc/installation-makahiki-unix.rst

 In Ubuntu, install PIL by typing::

-  % sudo apt-get install -y python-imaging libjpeg-dev
+  % sudo apt-get install -y python-imaging python-dev libjpeg-dev

 Make sure you have both libjpeg (for JPEG) and zlib (for PNG) in the /usr/lib directory.
 If not, you can make the symbolic link there.
 For example, in a 32bit OS, do the following::